NREL/lk/README.md

 ## Contributing

-Please check out the [DView Contribution Policy](https://github.com/NREL/wex/blob/develop/CONTRIBUTING.MD) to get started.
+Please check out (https://github.com/NREL/lk/blob/develop/CONTRIBUTING.MD) to get started.

 If you have found an issue with LK or would like to make a feature request, please let us know by adding a new issue on the [issues page](https://github.com/NREL/lk/issues).